Carotid Artery Stenosis

 Carotid artery stenosis is a narrowing in the large arteries located on each side of the neck that carry blood to the head, face and brain.
 The narrowing usually results from atherosclerosis, or a build-up of plaque on the inside of the arteries.
 Over time, stenosis can advance to complete blockage of the artery.

 Risk factors for carotid artery stenosis include age, smoking, high blood pressure, diabetes, obesity and an inactive lifestyle.

 Carotid artery stenosis sometimes causes an abnormal sound, or bruit, in the artery that can be heard with a stethoscope.
-Imaging tests to diagnose and localize stenosis include:
+Imaging tests to diagnose, localize and measure stenosis include: